duytran1332002/Transfer_Learning/README.md

   - Greatest accuracy of Training set: 92%
   - Greatest accuracy of Validation set: 88%

-* **Some problem**:
+* **Some problems**:
-  - The accuracy of Training set and Validation set is smaller than Scratch.
+  - The accuracy of the Training set and Validation set is smaller than Scratch.
-  - The accuracy of Validation set untably converges.
+  - The accuracy of the Validation set unstably converges.
   - Not efficient than Fine Tuning